 - Speed: about 90km/h

-- Minimum age is 16 years old.
-Written parental permission is required or the presence of a parent/guardian for 16-18 year olds.
+- The minimum age is 16 years old.
+Written parental permission is required or the presence of a parent/guardian for 16-18-year-olds.

 Le BOB RACING